 The magnet is the hardest type to avoid.
 This is the oncoming bicycler who seems to have a magnet placed somewhere in his body that pulls him toward your bicycle, even though he doesn't even see you yet.
 Completely oblivious, his bicycle heads straight toward you with amazing precision.
 You make a precautionary move to the right, his bicycle moves that direction too.
 You move to the left, he moves too.
 He'll never see you until he runs into you.
 There is only one way to avoid the Magnet — bail!

-Editor's note: Amy Chavez is author of Japan, Funny Side Up [Kindle] and Guidebook to Japan — What the Other Guidebooks Won't Tell You.
-She is also co-author of newly releaased Running the Shikoku Pilgrimage — 900 Miles to Enlightenment.
+Editor's note: Amy Chavez is author of Japan, Funny Side Up [Kindle], Guidebook to Japan — What the Other Guidebooks Won't Tell You, and upcoming Amy's Guide to Best Behavior in Japan: Do It Right and Be Polite!.
+She is also co-author of Running the Shikoku Pilgrimage — 900 Miles to Enlightenment.
 My thanks to Amy for contributing the above article, which first appeared in her regular Japan Times column "Japan Lite."